Season One, Episode Six: “Rory’s Birthday Parties”

 RORY: I’ve only ever wanted to go to Harvard.

-Episode context: The scene opens on the Gilmore house at night, strung with colored lights.
-The camera tracks Miss Patty as she enters the party, and the song continues as Rory opens her present from Lorelai.
-It ends as Sookie brings in Rory’s birthday cake.
+It’s nighttime, and the Gilmore house is strung with colored lights.
+“This Old House” by the Brian Setzer Orchestra plays as Miss Patty enters the party, and Rory opens her present from Lorelai.
+The song ends as Sookie brings in Rory’s birthday cake.

-— The song “This Ole House” (sometimes written as “This Old House”) was written by Stuart Hamblen and published in 1954.
-It has been recorded by numerous artists, including Rosemary Clooney in 1954 and Shakin’ Stevens in 1980.
-(The latter version was released in 1981.)
+• The song “This Ole House” (sometimes “This Old House”) was written by Stuart Hamblen and published in 1954.
+It has been recorded by numerous artists, including Stuart Hamblen (1954), Rosemary Clooney (1954), and Shakin’ Stevens (recorded 1980, released 1981).
+The version in this episode comes from the 1998 album The Dirty Boogie by the Brian Setzer Orchestra, one of a number of swing revival bands to emerge in the 1990s.

 Rory receives a new iBook from Lorelai.
 As Lorelai says, “it’s blue, and it has a handle.”

-Episode context: Sookie sets Rory’s cake in front of her, the party guests all sing this song, and Rory blows out the candles on the cake.
+Sookie sets Rory’s birthday cake in front of her, and the party guests all sing “Happy Birthday to You” by Patty and Mildred J. Hill.

-— This song is traditionally sung on a person’s birthday before they blow out the candles on their birthday cake.
+• This song is traditionally sung on a person’s birthday before they blow out the candles on their birthday cake.
 Though the song has a somewhat obscure history, US sisters Patty and Mildred J. Hill (a kindergarten principal, and a pianist and composer, respectively) are usually credited as the authors.
 Their original version was called “Good Morning to All” and had different lyrics.
 The tune was first published in 1893.
+It has since become the most recognized song in the English language (according to the 1998 Guinness World Records), and its base lyrics have been translated into at least 18 others.
+It is currently in the public domain in the United States and the European Union.

-Episode context: The song begins as Rory welcomes her grandparents to the party.
-Miss Patty makes a pass at Richard, and Lorelai goes to the kitchen to talk to Sookie and fix a drink for Emily.
+“Why Does It Always Rain On Me” by Travis begins as Rory welcomes her grandparents to the party.
+It continues in the background while Lorelai goes to the kitchen to talk to Sookie and fix a drink for Emily.
 Emily comes to the kitchen, meets Sookie, and compliments her on her catering.

-LORELAI: Mom, dad, can’t I get you a drink?
+LORELAI: Mom, Dad, can’t I get you a drink?

 EMILY: No, thank you.

-LORELAI: Oh, now, mom, you’re gonna need one, and I have wine glasses that say Holiday Inn on ’em.
+LORELAI: Oh, now, Mom, you’re gonna need one, and I have wine glasses that say Holiday Inn on ’em.

 EMILY: Stoli on the rocks with a twist.

-— Stolichnaya (Russian: Столичная), often shortened to Stoli, is a Russian brand of wheat- and rye-based vodka.
-The name translates to “capital city,” in its adjectival form in Russian.
+• Stolichnaya (Russian: Столичная), often shortened to Stoli, is a Russian brand of wheat- and rye-based vodka.
+The name translates to “capital city” in its adjectival form in Russian.

-Episode context: Lorelai brings Richard a drink as he inspects the structural integrity of the fireplace.
+“The Lathe of Heaven” by Scott Abels, Aaron Owens, Matthew W. Parker, David Fuentes, and Brian Dixon plays as Lorelai brings Richard a drink.
 Lorelai and Sookie discover the party has run out of ice, but Luke arrives just in time with more.

-mention + feature – 37:10
+37:10 – 📖 mention + feature

 RORY: I brought you something to read.
 It’s not The Wall Street Journal, but there’s a quiz in there that determines whether you’re a summer or a fall.

 Rory hands Richard an issue of Cosmopolitan.
+A full-page Lancôme ad is visible on the back cover.

-Episode context: The assembled party guests tell embarrassing childhood stories about Rory.
-Lorelai notices Emily going upstairs and follows her to her (Lorelai’s) room.
-The song continues faintly in the background as Emily and Lorelai talk.
+“What a Wonderful World” by Louis Armstrong plays as party guests tell embarrassing childhood stories about Rory.
+The song continues faintly in the background as Emily and Lorelai talk in Lorelai’s room.

-— This song was written by Bob Thiele (under the name “George Douglas”) and George David Weiss.
-It has been recorded many times, but Louis Armstrong’s version was the first.
-It was released as a single in 1967 and inducted into the Grammy Hall of Fame in 1999.
+• This song was written by Bob Thiele (under the name George Douglas) and George David Weiss.
+It has been recorded many times, but Louis Armstrong’s version was the first; it was released as a single in 1967 and inducted into the Grammy Hall of Fame in 1999.

 LORELAI: Next year, we are going to a McDonald’s with one of those slides, and that’s it.